dyazgi/lintactions/README.md

 pre-commit run  # this will pass
 ```

-Not commit the code
+Now commit and push the code
 ```bash
 git commit -m "some message"
 ```
-you will that an action in github actions started to run please check the log
+you will see that an action in github actions started to run please check the log in Actions